-MIC 250: Mass Communications Practicum
+MIC 250: Music Technology Practicum and Portfolio

 This course provides practical experience in media through supervised part- or full-time employment with a newspaper, radio or television station, recording studio, or public relations/ advertising agency.
-Upon completion, students should be able to receive employment based on demonstration of their skills in their subject area.
+In addition to working in their chosen field, students will complete a studio portfolio of their work.
+Upon completion, students should be able to receive employment based on demonstration of their skills in their subject area and have a professional package ready to present to potential employers.

-Credits: 3 Prerequisites: MIC 153 or instructor approval Program: Music Technology
+Prerequisites: MIC 153 MIC 153 or instructor approval

-MIC 251: Recording Studio Production
+MIC 251: Advanced Audio Engineering

-This course is designed to acquaint the student with the functional roles of the commercial recording studio.
-Emphasis will be placed on studio production projects, and include a study of contracts, managers, agents, recording rights, copyright laws, unions, publishers, and music companies.
-Upon completion, students should be able to produce studio quality recordings and have an understanding of the music industry.
+This course is a continuation of the theory and practice of audio recording in the professional studio environment.
+Emphasis will be placed on studio production projects using advanced techniques of microphone placement, signal flow, multitrack editing, and mixing techniques.
+Upon completion, students should be able to produce studio quality recordings and have an understanding of the workflow of the professional recording studio.